When you place plants in a drawing, they seem to have rotated to an angle you didn't set.

 In this example, the Plant Shadows are set to 135 degrees but are turned off.

 If we turn the Plant Shadows on, we can see that the 135-degree shadows match the rotation of the plants.

 To rotate your plants to 0 degrees, simply set your Plant Shadows to 0 degrees.

 Open our Plant Shadows tool:

 In our example, the Angle of shadows setting is at 135 degrees.

-To rotate your plants to 0 degrees, change this number to 0.
+To rotate your plants to 0 degrees, use the Angle circular slider to change this number to 0.

 Then click OK.

 Your plants will now be rotated to 0 degrees, as pictured to the left.